prithweemacn/myfirstgit/README.md

 # myfirstgit
-This is a readme file
+This is a readme file for secondary branch